Naturalism

 Maturity In Christ

-Maturity in Christ means we have become “adult sons,” occupied with Christ.
-Occupation with Christ is living life in the Grace Place, filled with the Holy Spirit on a consistent basis, by the consistent volitional exercise of 1 John 1:9 (if and when necessary), and the inculcation of Bible doctrine.
-The ascent to spiritual maturity involves the literal transformation from…
+Maturity In Christ Maturity in Christ means we have become “adult sons,” occupied with Christ.
+Occupation with Christ is living life in the Grace Place, filled with the Holy Spirit on a consistent basis, by the consistent volitional exercise of 1 John 1:9 (if and when necessary), and the inculcation of Bible doctrine The ascent to spiritual maturity involves the…

 Continue reading